model-driven-devops/mdd/exercises/deploy-topology.md

 #### Cleaning the CML Topology (optional)

-* Start each node adding config where available
+* Stop each node and delete the topology

 ```
 ansible-playbook cisco.cml.clean